Are Cannabinoids as Effective as Albuterol for Treating Asthma?

-Let’s start our review of the research by examining a joint exerting a dual effect on bronchial responsiveness.
+Let’s start our review of the research by examining a joint study reported in the journal Nature by scientists from the Institute of Experimental Medicine in Budapest (Hungary), the University of Naples (Italy), and the University of Washington (USA).
+In this study, which involved guinea pig and rats, the research team determined that an endocannabinoid (a cannabinoid produced by the human body) called anandamide—also known as N-arachidonoylethanolamine or AEA—influences the airways in the lungs by exerting a dual effect on bronchial responsiveness.
 The researchers observed that when the muscles in the lungs were constricted by an irritant (capsaicin), AEA relaxed the smooth muscles and strongly inhibited coughing.
 But when the airways were relaxed (by removing the constricting effect of the vagus nerve), AEA caused a coughing spasm.

 The good news is that THC, the psychoactive cannabinoid found in cannabis, has similar effects on our bodies to AEA, including the way they both regulate our respiratory system.
 Research goes back at least four decades.
 In a 1975 article titled “Effects of Smoked Marijuana in Experimentally Induced Asthma” in the American Journal of Respiratory and Critical Care Medicine, Donald P. Tashkin, MD, Professor of Pulmonary Care at the University of California, Los Angeles, summarized the effectiveness of THC on asthma: